ozmos/100-days-of-code/r1-log.md

 ###R1D89
 Today mostly did wordpress tutorial.
 Picked up some good tips about image resizing and how to structure an about page.

+###R1D90
+Went through navigation and security in WordPress.
+Made a small start on the bar chart project in FCC.

+###R1D91
+Did some more tweaks to [antiques.com](https://antiques.com) including some custom html and CSS.
+I'm glad I learned how to code before starting WordPress.
+Went over some of my notes for `d3.js` and played around with the code in _Visual Studio_.
+Figured out how to use modules without webpack or `node.js`.